15 Columns

 r = Smallest radius of gyration of the column [m, in.]

 The quantity in the denominator, L/r, is called the slenderness ratio of the column.
-Many times columns are classified using the slenderness ratio as short, intermediate, and long.
+Many times this ratio is used to classify columns as short, intermediate, or long.
 The smallest value of the radius of gyration is used to find the critical stress.

 A plot of the critical stress versus the slenderness ratio is shown in Figure 15.7.
 For larger slenderness ratios the curve is hyperbolic.
-For smaller slenderness ratios, the critical stress is equal to the yield stress of the material.
-This graph illustrates that if the critical stress calculated using Euler’s equation is greater than the yield stress that is of no interest.
-The column will yield before it has the chance to buckle.
+For smaller slenderness ratios the critical stress is equal to the material’s yield stress.
+This graph illustrates that if the critical stress calculated using Euler’s equation is greater than the yield stress, the stress is of no interest because the column will yield before it has the chance to buckle.

 Example 15.1 demonstrates calculation of the critical buckling load and critical buckling stress.